-In Laos, as in other Theravada Buddhist countries, it is customary for monks to go on early morning alms runs, known as Tak Bat.
-They do so with almsbowls in hand, donning their traditional saffron robes and pounding the pavement or dirt roads with bare feet.
+In Laos, as in other countries that practice Theravada Buddhism, it is customary for monks to go on early morning alms runs, known as tak bat.
+They do so with alms-bowls in hand, donning their traditional saffron robes and pounding the pavement or dirt roads with bare feet.
 Devotees place food — such as balls of sticky rice or bananas — into the monks’ bowls.
 Afterward, the monks chant a prayer for them.

 Buddhism maintains that the more one gives — and the more one gives without seeking something in return — the wealthier he or she will become.
 The almsgiving ritual then, allows Buddhist followers to take one of the requisite steps towards achieving Nirvana.

 I took these pictures in the northeastern Laotian town of Phonsavan, which is located in a somewhat remote corner of Laos.
 Though this tak bat’s setting is less picturesque than the tak bat in Luang Prabang, Phonsavan’s scene is more authentic.